-Persons may in time of peace proceed to or reside in any part of Europe or British North America without extra charge. charge for the Militla, Volunteer Rifle, or

-Artillery Corps on Home Service.
+Persons may in time of peace proceed to or reside in any part of Europe or British North America without oxtra charge.
+No extra charge for the Militia, Volunteer Rifle, or Artillery Corps on Home Service.
 The medical officers attend every day at a quarter before two o'clock.

 E. BATES, Resident Director.

 ESTABLISHED 1838.

-Victoria and Legal and COMMERCIAL LIFE ASSURANCE COMPANY, 18, KING WILLIAM STREET, CITY.
+Victoria and Legal and PANY, 18, KING WILLIAM STREET, CITY.